Advertiser disclosure

 Business Perks and Expense Management Tools

 Overall, the Venture X Business isn’t just about racking up miles; it’s also a solid tool for managing your company’s finances.
-The combination of rewarding spend + helpful expense management features makes it a dual-purpose asset: you’re earning valuable travel rewards while also simplifying the bookkeeping side of running a business.
+The combination of rewarding spend and helpful expense management features makes it a dual-purpose asset: you’re earning valuable travel rewards while also simplifying the bookkeeping side of running a business.

 Redemption Options: How to Use (and Maximize) Your Capital One Miles

-• Travel Statement Credits (“Purchase Eraser”): The most straightforward way to use your miles is to redeem them for travel purchases at a fixed value.
+The most straightforward way to use your miles is to redeem them for travel purchases at a fixed value.
 Essentially, you can erase travel expenses on your statement by using miles.
-Every 1 mile = $0.01 when redeemed this way.
-For example, if you buy a $500 airline ticket on your card, you can later redeem 50,000 miles to get a $500 statement credit, wiping out that cost.
-This is incredibly easy and allows you to book travel however you want (direct with airlines, through any site) and simply pay yourself back with miles.
-It guarantees a solid value of 1¢ per mile.
-Using miles this way effectively makes the Venture X Business a 2% back card on all purchases (since 2 miles per dollar * 0.01 value per mile = $0.02 per dollar).
-Many small business owners love this simplicity: you don’t have to worry about award seat availability or complex conversions — just charge travel and erase it.
+Every 1 mile equals $0.01 when redeemed this way.
+For example, if you buy a $500 airline ticket on your card, you can later redeem 50,000 miles to receive a $500 statement credit, effectively erasing that cost.
+This simple redemption method turns your miles into a travel fund for any business trip and guarantees a solid value.

 Capital One Venture X Business vs. Amex Business Platinum